Husutong Yangtze River Bridge

 The Husutong Yangtze River Bridge is a combined rail and road bridge which crosses the Yangtze River in Jiangsu, China.
-It is the easternmost railway crossing of the Yangtze river.
+It is the easternmost railway crossing of the Yangtze River.

 Construction began on 1 March 2014.
-The Shanghai–Suzhou–Nantong railway (Husutong railway), opened on 1 July 2020, uses this bridge.
+The bridge opened on 1 July 2020.

-On its upper level, it carries a six-lane highway.
-On its lower level it carries four railway tracks with a design speed of 200 km/h.
+On its upper level, it carries a six-lane highway for the S19 Nantong–Wuxi Expressway.
+On its lower level, it carries four railway tracks with a design speed of 200 km/h for the Husutong railway, which opened on 1 July 2020, and the future Tongsujiayong high-speed railway.
 The main cable-stayed span is 1092 m long and is supported by two 330 m tall towers.
 The secondary arch span is 336 m long.